Flutter vs. React Native

 Styles in Flutter

-There is styling difference in Flutter than in React Native.
+There is a styling difference in Flutter than in React Native.

 Here is a React Native code that defines font style and other text attributes that are handled by CSS.